mperov/telegramInformant/README.md

 # telegramInformant
 ## Description

-It helps to know what your remote resources are available
+It helps to know what your remote resources are unavailable

 ## Docker startup